Photo by Emily Austin / Sidelines Archive

-Beginning this semester, five new classes will be offered to students, including Step and Tone, Strength and Conditioning, Raider Fit, Weightlifting 101 and Pilates.
+Beginning this semester, five new classes will be offered to students, including Step and Tone, Strength and Conditioning, Raider Fit, Weightlifting 101 and Pilates – perfect for learning how to avoid bench press mistakes and other potential risks in the workout world.
 Classes are $2 each, or students can purchase a $30 “all-access” pass for the entire semester, which allows users to attend unlimited classes.

 “We are really excited about the new additions to the schedule.
 It diversifies our schedules and allows us to capture a much larger population on MTSU’s campus,” says Neely.